Getting your Trinity Audio player ready... |

 One of the first questions students interested in applying to UT Austin McCombs ask is, “How competitive is the UT Austin MBA program?”
 Let’s take a look at the McCombs School of Business acceptance rate over the past few years.

-McCombs MBA Acceptance Rate: Class of 2020-2023
+McCombs MBA Acceptance Rate: Class of 2022-2026

 KEY FACT:

-Now that we know how competitive McCombs MBA admissions are, let’s take a look at the types of GMAT scores admitted students have.
+Let’s now take a look at the types of GMAT scores admitted students have.

-McCombs MBA GMAT Scores: Class of 2019-2023
+McCombs MBA GMAT Scores: Class of 2022-2026

-Now, going by the numbers above, can you simply conclude that a GMAT score of, say, 700-710 will make you a shoo-in at McCombs?
+Now, going by the numbers above, can you simply conclude that a (legacy) GMAT score of, say, 700-710 will make you a shoo-in at McCombs?
 Not quite.
-Case in point: we also know that the class of 2023 has a middle 80% GMAT score range of 650-740.
+Case in point: we also know that the class of 2026 has a middle 80% GMAT score range of 650-740.
 The middle 80%, or “mid-80%,” means that 80% of the class scored in that range, 10% of the class scored below that range, and 10% of the class scored above that range.

 KEY FACT:

-The average GMAT score of McCombs MBA students in the class of 2023 is 708, the school’s highest average yet.
+The average legacy GMAT score of McCombs students in the class of 2026 is 704, and the mid-80% range is 650-740.

 What GMAT Score Do I Need for UT Austin’s MBA Program?

 However, as we can see, accepted MBA students at McCombs have a pretty wide range of GMAT scores.
 In fact, such a range is not at all unusual for MBA programs in general.
-So, what explains the variance?
+So, what explains the variability?

 Well, while test scores are undoubtedly an important part of an MBA applicant’s profile, they are just one part.
-Admissions committees weigh numerous factors when considering applicants, from academic background and GPA to work experience and letters of recommendation — not to mention application essays and personal background.
+Admissions committees weigh numerous factors when considering applicants, from academic background and GPA to work experience and letters of recommendation-–not to mention application essays and personal background.

 Analyzing Class Profile Data to Set Your Score Goal